Netherlands to resume use of J&J COVID-19 vaccine, says health minister

-AMSTERDAM (Reuters) - The Netherlands will resume the use of Johnson & Johnson’s COVID-19 vaccine as of Wednesday, Dutch health minister Hugo de Jonge said on Tuesday.
+The Netherlands will resume the use of Johnson & Johnson's (JNJ.N) COVID-19 vaccine as of Wednesday, Dutch health minister Hugo de Jonge said on Tuesday.

 Our Standards: The Thomson Reuters Trust Principles.